IMI (LON:IMI) Hits New 12-Month High at $1,680.00

-IMI has been the subject of a number of research analyst reports.
-Berenberg Bank reaffirmed a “hold” rating and issued a GBX 1,485 ($19.40) price target on shares of IMI in a report on Monday, May 17th.
-Barclays reaffirmed an “overweight” rating and issued a GBX 1,465 ($19.14) price target on shares of IMI in a report on Tuesday, March 2nd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on shares of IMI from GBX 1,260 ($16.46) to GBX 1,400 ($18.29) and gave the stock a “buy” rating in a report on Thursday, March 11th.
-Credit Suisse Group decreased their price target on shares of IMI from GBX 1,480 ($19.34) to GBX 1,450 ($18.94) and set an “outperform” rating for the company in a report on Tuesday, February 16th.
-Finally, JPMorgan Chase & Co. raised their target price on shares of IMI from GBX 1,300 ($16.98) to GBX 1,400 ($18.29) and gave the stock an “overweight” rating in a report on Monday, March 1st.
-Four investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
-The company has a consensus rating of “Buy” and an average price target of GBX 1,283.46 ($16.77).
+Several analysts have recently issued reports on IMI shares.
+JPMorgan Chase & Co. lifted their target price on shares of IMI from GBX 1,300 ($16.98) to GBX 1,400 ($18.29) and gave the company an “overweight” rating in a research report on Monday, March 1st.
+Citigroup boosted their price target on shares of IMI from GBX 1,260 ($16.46) to GBX 1,400 ($18.29) and gave the stock a “buy” rating in a research report on Thursday, March 11th.
+Barclays restated an “overweight” rating and set a GBX 1,465 ($19.14) price target on shares of IMI in a research report on Tuesday, March 2nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on shares of IMI from GBX 1,260 ($16.46) to GBX 1,400 ($18.29) and gave the stock a “buy” rating in a research report on Thursday, March 11th.
+Finally, Credit Suisse Group lowered their price target on shares of IMI from GBX 1,480 ($19.34) to GBX 1,450 ($18.94) and set an “outperform” rating on the stock in a research report on Tuesday, February 16th.
+Four research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus price target of GBX 1,283.46 ($16.77).

 About IMI (LON:IMI)